mariberg/aws-bootcamp-cruddur-2023/journal/week4.md

 ![sql query](assets/sql_query.png)

-It has now been updated to an actual SQL query instead of the wildcard.
+It was then updated to an actual SQL query instead of the wildcard.
 It has a join to the users table:

 ![join query](assets/join_query.png)